The Bankrate promise

 Types of down payment assistance loans and programs

 Grants are a type of down payment assistance that provides a one-time cash sum, often in the form of a no-interest second loan.
-The money can be used to cover all, or part of, a down payment or closing costs.
+You can use the money to cover all, or part of, a down payment or closing costs.
 The funds don’t have to be repaid and are typically geared toward those who are low- or moderate-income borrowers.
 There are even some grant programs available to those who have previously purchased a home.
 Grant funds are typically available through banks and state and local governments.

 This type of home down payment assistance functions like a second mortgage: It’s an additional lien against your home, albeit at lower-than-market-rate terms.
-Low-interest loans must be repaid, typically over the course of a few years.
-You repay this loan, in addition to your regular mortgage, which means you’ll have more monthly payments to make.
-These may be offered by a variety of mortgage lenders.
+You’ll need to repay low-interest loans, typically over a few years.
+You must repay this loan in addition to your regular mortgage, which means you’ll have more monthly payments to make.
+A variety of mortgage lenders might offer these loans.

 Deferred-payment loans generally don’t charge interest, which means you are only responsible for repaying the amount you borrow (the principal).
 However, deferred payment loans are not forgiven.
-They will need to be repaid in full when you sell your home or refinance your mortgage.
-This type of lending is often offered via state and local home buyer assistance programs.
+You’ll need to repay them in full when you sell your home or refinance your mortgage.
+This type of lending is often offered via state and local homebuyer assistance programs.

 Individual Development Accounts (IDAs)

 Also called a matched-savings account, an IDA is a special savings account through which the account holder’s contributions are matched by either private or public money.
 This kind of matched savings program typically comes with income caps and employment requirements, and participants usually need to complete free financial literacy training.
 IDAs are generally offered locally at the state level or through private nonprofits.
-The money can be used for down payment and closing costs.
+You can use the money for the down payment and closing costs.

 Lender-specific down payment assistance programs